5 Marketing Trends for the New World

 The third marketing trend is linked to community and being connected.
 One thing I’ve witnessed – both locally and globally – is a restored sense of community and need for social good.
 For example, millions marched for social justice around the world shortly after the George Floyd video.
 People are looking for ways to connect and do good.
 However, we will likely have to ‘do good’ while keeping our social distance and wearing masks for the foreseeable future.

 With that in mind, how can we help people feel more secure and connected during that time?
 Our marketing approaches must take this into account.

 Marketing Trend 4: Emotional Intelligence & Empathetic Engagement:

-The next marketing trend is linked to the softer side.
+The next marketing trend is linked to the softer side where emotional intelligence skills are essentials.
 In times of crisis, loss and uncertainty shine a light on things that matter for people, such as health, family, security.
 Organizations that can tap into these key feelings through empathy, authenticity or humour can begin to rebuild fragile customer relations.
 Further, if they can deliver worthwhile products/services while creating meaningful connections with customers they will have a winning formula!

 How can your organization strengthen authentic connections?
 What ways can you rebuild trust in an environment where “false news” is mainstream?